 Honouring real estate developers who are relentless in their pursuit to be socially and environmentally responsible

-For our 15th prosperous year in the business, the PropertyGuru Asia Property Awards team is delighted to announce a new Special Recognition in ESG accolade to honour real estate developers who strive to be socially and environmentally responsible in their day-to-day processes.
+For our 15th prosperous year in the business, the PropertyGuru Asia Property Awards team is delighted to announce a new Special Recognition for ESG accolade to honour real estate developers who strive to be socially and environmentally responsible in their day-to-day processes.

 ESG, which stands for Environmental, Social and Governance, is defined by Market Business News as “a subset of non-financial performance indicators that include ethical, sustainable and corporate government issues.”